-- 1 Local Agency Formation Commission (LAFCo).
-A seven-member commission - 2 within Placer County whose purpose it is to review and approve or deny proposals - 3 for the formation, consolidation, or dissolution of cities or special districts; and to - 4 review and approve or deny proposals for the annexation to or detachment from - 5 cities or special districts.
-None of these proceedings may be initiated until approved - 6 by the Commission to develop and determine the sphere of influence for each local - 7 government agency.
-The LAFCo members include two county supervisors, two city - 8 council members, two representatives of special districts and one member - 9 representing the general public. - 10 Lot, or Parcel.
+Placer County whose purpose it is to review and approve or deny proposals for the

+- 1 formation, consolidation, or dissolution of cities or special districts; and to review - 2 and approve or deny proposals for the annexation to or detachment from cities or - 3 special districts.
+None of these proceedings may be initiated until approved by the - 4 Commission to develop and determine the sphere of influence for each local - 5 government agency.
+The LAFCo members include two county supervisors, two city - 6 council members, two representatives of special districts and one member - 7 representing the general public.

+- 8 Lot, or Parcel.
 A recorded lot or parcel of real property.
 (See "Site.")
-[Health and - 11 Safety, Development and Zoning Ordinances] - 1.
-Corner lot.
-A lot located at the intersection of two or more streets, where - they intersect at an interior angle of not more than one hundred thirty-five - degrees.
-If the intersection angle is more than one hundred thirty-five - degrees, the lot is considered an interior lot. - Flag lot.
-A lot having access from the building site to a public street by means of private right-of-way strip that is owned in fee. - 18 3.
+[Health and - 9 Safety, Development and Zoning Ordinances] - Corner lot.
+A lot located at the intersection of two or more streets, where they intersect at an interior angle of not more than one hundred thirty-five degrees.
+If the intersection angle is more than one hundred thirty-five degrees, the lot is considered an interior lot. - Flag lot.
+A lot having access from the building site to a public street by means of private right-of-way strip that is owned in fee. - 16 3.
 Interior lot. lot abutting only one street. - 4.
 Key lot.
-An interior lot, the front of which adjoins the side property line of a corner lot. - 5.
+An interior lot, the front of which adjoins the side property line of a corner lot. - 19 5.
 Reverse corner lot.
-A corner lot, the rear of which abuts a key lot. - 22 6.
+A corner lot, the rear of which abuts a key lot. - 20 6.
 Through lot.
 A lot with frontage on two generally parallel streets.